jwi5433/Atx-Happy-Hour/README.md

 ## Note for Users
 The site may require a brief loading period for the pins to appear and sometimes requires a refresh, due to the limitations of the free hosting site.

+Render spins down a Free web service that goes 15 minutes without receiving inbound traffic.
+Render spins the service back up whenever it next receives a request to process.

+Spinning up a service takes a few seconds, which causes a noticeable delay for incoming requests until the service is back up and running.
+For example, a browser page load will hang momentarily.